-The GRF does not apply for unpaved runways and no RWYCC will be issued (refer to AD 1.1 para 4.3 for information about unserviceable runways.
+■ The GRF does not apply for unpaved runways and no RWYCC will be issued.

 AD 1.3 INDEX TO AERODROMES AND HELIPORTS

 1. A complete list of codes for aerodromes and helicopter landing sites in Australia is available in ERSA GEN.